The previous article on capital gains from property that I wrote received a lot of attention and interest. I received a few PMs and WhatsApp messages.

 There is another opinion that people have regarding buying resale versus new launch condos.

 Some people think buying resale condo is better – it is ready and complete – there is no waiting time.
-You can move in immediately.
+You can move in or rent out the apartment immediately.

 Some people thinking buying new launches are better – it is brand new with a fresh lease.
 Facilities are new, everything is new!